binnassor/EDA-and-SVM/README.md

 # EDA-and-SVM
-Exploratory data analysis and Classification using Support Vector Machien
+Exploratory data analysis and Classification using Support Vector Machine